hlfshell/arkaine/README.md

 When in doubt, trial and error works.
 You have the following backends available:

 - `OpenAI` - utilizes OpenAI's built in tool calling API
-- `Simple` - a simple scanner to see if the model's response starts a line with a tool call.
-Nothing fancy.
+- `Google` - utilizes Google Gemini's built in tool calling API
+- `Ollama` - utilizes Ollama's built in tool calling API for models that support it - be sure to check the Ollama docs for more information.
-- `REACT` - a backend that utilizes the Thought/Action/Answer paradigm to call tools and think through tasks.
+- `ReAct` - a backend that utilizes the Thought/Action/Answer paradigm to call tools and think through tasks.
 - `Python` - utilize python coding within a docker environment to safely execute LLM code with access to your tools to try and solve problems.